alonronin/mockingoose/README.md

 you'll receive the mongoose created doc (with ObjectId and transformations)

 validations are working as expected.

+the returned document is an instance of mongoose Model.

 you can simulate Error by passing an Error to mockingoose: